lxriscute0501/SUSTech-Notes-of-CS/README.md

 # SUSTech-Notes-of-CS

 ## Introduction
-  Because the contributor, me, major in Mathematics, it's impossible for me to study all the required courses of Computer Science major.
+  Because the contributor, I, major in Mathematics, it's impossible for me to study all the required courses of Computer Science major.
 However, I will do my best to make this repository more complete.
 If you have any course meterials which is not included here, you can just contact me via `lixuanran798@gmail.com` .
 Much appreciation for any contribution!

 ## Course List